Learn French

 with Audio Stories

-Are you ready to find out all the things you have to know about the funny phrase "J'ai la flemme"?
-To be more precise, this includes a full definition of what it is and how to use it in a casual conversation with an audio example.
-But, we also added super useful stuff like dialogue example, slow pronunciation audio, synonym and more!
+Are you ready to learn everything you need to know about the funny French phrase "J'ai la flemme"?
+To be more precise, this includes a detailed explanation of what it is and how to use it in a normal conversation with an audio example.
+But, we also added some useful things like slow pronunciation audio, dialogue example, synonym and more!

 Slow